๐ท๐๐๐๐๐๐- ๐ผ๐๐๐๐๐- ๐ฎ๐๐๐๐๐๐๐๐- ๐ท๐๐๐ ๐ฏ๐๐๐- ๐ป๐๐ ๐๐๐๐๐- ๐ช๐๐๐๐๐๐๐๐- ๐ฏ๐๐๐๐๐๐ - ๐จ๐ฉ๐ช- ๐ฉ๐๐๐๐๐-๐ฑ๐๐๐๐- ๐ท๐๐๐๐๐๐

 11.5 kilometers (7.1 miles) Breakfast.
 Lunch & Dinner Lodge

 From Ghorepani (2,860m), we set out for Poon Hill (3,210m), an early morning hike to witness the captivating sunrise over the Himalayas.
 The breathtaking panoramic views make it truly worthwhile.
 After savoring the scenery, we descend back to Ghorepani for breakfast.
 Next, we continue our trek to Tadapani (2,610m) through lush forests and charming trails.
-The journey offers a delightful experience of nature's beauty and leads us to our destination for the day, Tadapani.
+The journey offers a delightful experience of nature's beauty and directs us to our destination for the day, Tadapani.

 DAY